corocoto/corocoto/README.md

 Hi!
 I'm Artem👋

-Front-end Engineer with 4 years in the industry.
-I have large experience in navigating the full development cycle, from gathering requirements to conducting thorough testing.
-Demonstrated ability to mentor and guide others in the field.
+Front-end Engineer with 4 years of experience in commercial software development.
+Skilled in managing the full development cycle, including gathering requirements and conducting thorough testing.
+Able to mentor and guide other team members.

 *   🌍  I'm based in Batumi, Georgia
 *   ✉️  You can contact me at [corocoto.art@gmail.com](mailto:corocoto.art@gmail.com)